-Equality in the Touch community means taking all possible steps to ensure that all our players, coaches, officials, administrators, or a volunteer in any other role (together stakeholders), understand the principles of equality and embed those principles into everything they do.
+Equality, diversity and inclusion in the Touch community means taking all possible steps to ensure that all our players, coaches, officials, staff, or volunteers in any other role (together participants) are welcomed and respected as they participate in our sport.
+All participants should also understand the principles of equality, diversity and inclusion and embed those principles into everything they do.
 We want to ensure our sport is fair and inequalities are recognised and addressed.